 This guide therefore endeavours to assist in that thought process by offering a template and tips to produce your own business continuity plan.
 Following this guide will not necessarily get you to meet any standards or make you a disaster recovery expert, but hopefully it will make you think about the issues and give you some pointers on how you can protect your business in the future, after all, you know your businesses and how much they mean to you, much better than we do.

 Definitions or “Okay, what’s this malarkey all about then”?

-Business continuity is the activity performed by an organization to ensure that critical business functions will be available to customers, suppliers, regulators, and other entities that must have access to those functions.
+Business continuity is the activity performed by an organisation to ensure that critical business functions will be available to customers, suppliers, regulators, and other entities that must have access to those functions.
 These activities include many daily chores such as project management, system backups, change control, and help desk.
-Business continuity is not something implemented at the time of a disaster; Business Continuity refers to those activities performed daily to maintain service, consistency, and recoverability.
+Business continuity is not something implemented at the time of a disaster; business continuity refers to those activities performed daily to maintain service, consistency, and recoverability.

 BCP is working out how to continue operations, or the delivery of services, during disruption or interruptions resulting from events such as; fires, floods, power outages, theft, and vandalism, earthquakes, and pandemics.
 In fact, any event that could impact operations should be considered, such as supply chain interruption, loss of or damage to critical infrastructure (major machinery or computing/network resource).
 As such, BCP is the result of risk management thinking applied to your organisation.

 Disaster recovery (DR) is a subset of business continuity and is the process, policies and procedures related to preparing for recovery or continuation of technology infrastructure critical to an organization after a natural or human-induced disaster.
 Explicitly, disaster recovery focuses on the IT or technology systems that support business functions.
 Note – DR can be applied to other issues.

 Applicable Standards or “Surely some government bod has gotten into this big-time”?